Skip to content

 snowball is useful when you want:

-• Reproducible systemd unit definitions.
+• Reproducible systemd unit definitions and payload files.

 • Small, targeted deployments instead of full-machine ownership.